katiewinter017/Winter-Portfolio/CritiquebyDesign.md

 ## Step 1: Chosen Visualization

 For this assignment, I found a data visualization from NASA Earth Science in the artice, [Current State of Sea Ice Cover](/https://earth.gsfc.nasa.gov/cryo/data/current-state-sea-ice-cover)
 I also found the related data for this visualization on the site [here](/https://masie_web.apps.nsidc.org/pub/DATASETS/NOAA/G02135/seaice_analysis/) From that list of data, I selected the Sea Ice Index Monthly Data by Year which matched the visualization.
 This data shows how over time, both ice extent and the ice area of the Northern and Southern hemispheres are drastically decreasing.
 The data is brokent up by year and by month, ranging from 1979 to 2021.
+I chose this visualization because it addresses such a serious topic to viewers on how the arctic ice is declining rapidly, yet it feels a bit overwhleming and confusing.
+From my initial viewing of it, I started thinking of ways it could be improved.

 ![image](/DataVis.png)